 Operations is convening the Report and Advisory Board Review Commission.
 This Commission is tasked with reviewing existing reporting and meeting requirements and making recommendations as to how these could be altered or streamlined.
 The goal of the Commission is to remove those requirements that are no longer relevant to improve government efficiency and reduce the amount of time agencies and offices spend on reports and advisory boards.

-The New York City Automated Decision Systems Task Force (ADS Task Force) was established by Local Law 49 of 2018 and is tasked with recommending a process for reviewing government automated decision systems, more commonly known as algorithms.
-The first of its kind in the country, the Task Force is co-chaired by Director of the Mayor's Office of Operations Jeff Thamkittikasem, Chief Analytics Officer Kelly Jin, and Deputy Commissioner of Strategic Initiatives at the NYC Commission on Human Rights, Brittny Saunders.
+The New York City Automated Decision Systems Task Force (ADS Task Force) was established by Local Law 49 of 2018.
+It was tasked with recommending a process for reviewing the use of government automated decision systems.
+The first of its kind in the country, the Task Force was co-chaired by Director of the Mayor's Office of Operations Jeff Thamkittikasem, Chief Analytics Officer and Director of the Mayor's Office of Data Analytics Kelly Jin, and Deputy Commissioner of Strategic Initiatives at the NYC Commission on Human Rights Brittny Saunders.